Dutch copyright law is part of the Dutch Copyright Act.

 However, research data is not protected by Dutch copyright law.
 If the data is housed in a database, this database and the data in it is, in most cases, protected by ‘Database rights’.
 Database rights protect the creator of a database against retrieval (also known as milking) or re-use of a substantial part of the database.
 The creator has to make a substantial investment in building the database to obtain protection.

 A work’s author or maker (see question above: What is copyright and what is protected?) is automatically granted copyright as soon as the work is expressed.
 An author does not need to register or to apply for copyright.
 Copyright may also be owned by two or more people who co-create a work.
-See Ownership & Licenses for more information and the situation at WUR.
+See Ownership & Licences for more information and the situation at WUR.

 Copyright expires 70 years after the author’s death if the author has no successors.
 If you want to use materials, you must check if the work is protected by copyright.
 When the copyright is expired, the work has entered the public domain (see question below: What is the public domain?).

 Copyright gives the author the right to express, publish, display, distribute and copy his or her work.
 These rights are called ‘exploitation rights’.
 Copyright law enables the author to decide how and if others can use the work.
-For example, only the copyright owner can put a CC-license on a work.
+For example, only the copyright owner can put a CC-licence on a work.

 Exploitation rights can be transferred to another party.
 This is the case when a chapter of a PhD thesis is published.
 The contract that is signed during the dissertation’s publication process determines whether none, all or a part of the copyright will be transferred to the publisher.

 According to Dutch copyright law, if you do not own a work’s copyright, you cannot use this material in your work.
 There are, however, exceptions, such as the right to cite and reference or the right to use copyright protected material to teach.
-If no exception applies, you should ask the owner for permission to use the work (see question: What is a license? on the page Ownership & licenses).
+If no exception applies, you should ask the owner for permission to use the work (see question: What is a licence? on the page Ownership & licences).
 The original author of a work also has moral rights (see question below: What are my moral rights?).

 If you find something on the internet, such as on Wikipedia, through Google or through WUR Library Search, this does not automatically mean that this material is free to use.
 It may be protected by copyright.
 Copyright may be indicated by the symbol © or by the statement “all rights reserved”.
 However, these copyright indications are not in every work.
 Generally, you should consider that everything online has a creative aspect to it, such as a book, a blogpost, a photograph, a talk, a journal article and is copyright protected, unless the works are in the public domain (see question below: What is the public domain?).